-The aim of these guidelines is to establish a transparent framework for relationships between companies and the ICRC.
+The aim of these principles is to establish a transparent framework for relationships between the private sector and the ICRC.

-As a matter of principle, a partnership must strengthen -- and in no way undermine -- the capacity of the organization to carry out its activities worldwide in accordance with its specific mandate and the principles of the International Red Cross and Red Crescent Movement (hereafter referred to as "the Movement").
+An operational partnership is established only if it strengthens the capacity of the organization to carry out its activities worldwide in accordance with its specific mandate and the principles of the International Red Cross and Red Crescent Movement (hereafter referred to as "the Movement").

 II.
 The ICRC's private sector strategy

-In this case, the ICRC seeks to establish relations with a company because it has a direct or indirect influence on the situation of war victims.
-The objective of the ICRC is not to seek any material or financial support.
-The ICRC approaches companies irrespective of whether their policies and activities are consistent with the "Guiding Principles" below.
-Those principles do not apply to relations with the private sector established under this first objective.
+The ICRC seeks to establish relationships with some corporate actors because they may have direct or indirect influence on the lives of people affected by situations of violence and conflict.
+The objective of the ICRC in these cases is not to seek support, but to promote and generate respect for humanitarian principles.
+The ICRC approaches these companies irrespective of whether their policies and activities are consistent with the ethical criteria and guiding principles below.

-The ICRC's selection criteria for corporate partners derive from three key sources:
+The ICRC's selection criteria for private sector partners derive from three key sources:

 1) The Movement's principles